 6.Create your own Application by filling in the correct parameters.

 Note The Application ID is a unique combination of lower case, alphanumeric characters and nonconsecutive “-“ and “_”.

 7.Then, press the “Add application” button at the bottom of this page, and you can see the following page:

 8.At the middle of this page, you can find the box named “DEVICES” and click “register device”.

 9.Fill in the “Device ID” .
 Click the icon in the “Device EUI”, then a code is generated automatically.

 - You can get the “Device EUI” of your RAK5205 with the following command, which will display all node parameters:

-- In case you have had TTN generate a new “Device EUI” you can use the command below to import it into the RAK5205 configuration parameters (X is the Device_EUI you want to update):
+- In case you have had The Things Network (TTN) generate a new “Device EUI”, you can use the command below to import it into the RAK5205 configuration parameters (XXXX is the Device_EUI you want to update):

 Now, let us configure the RAK5205 to work in OTAA mode in the EU868 band, as an example.